zephyrproject-rtos/zephyr/doc/reference/kernel/other/polling.rst

 signal to a poll event.
 This can be seen as a lightweight binary semaphore only one thread can wait for.

-A poll signal is a separate object of type :c:type:`k_poll_signal` that must be attached to a k_poll_event, similar to a semaphore or FIFO.
+A poll signal is a separate object of type :c:struct:`k_poll_signal` that must be attached to a k_poll_event, similar to a semaphore or FIFO.
 It must first be initialized either via :c:macro:`K_POLL_SIGNAL_INITIALIZER()` or :c:func:`k_poll_signal_init`.